harelba/q/test/BENCHMARK.md

 # Overview
 This just a preliminary benchmark, originally created for validating performance optimizations and suggestions from users, and analyzing q's move to python3.
 After writing it, I thought it might be interesting to test its speed against textql and octosql as well.

-The results I'm getting are somewhat surprising, to the point of me questioning them a bit, so it would be great to validate the further before finalizing the benchmark results.0
+The results I'm getting are somewhat surprising, to the point of me questioning them a bit, so it would be great to validate the further before finalizing the benchmark results.

 The most surprising results are as follows:
 * python3 vs python2 - A huge improvement (for large files, execution times with python 3 are around 40% of the times for python 2)
 * python3 vs textql (written in golang) - Seems that textql becomes slower than the python3 q version as the data sizes grows (both rows and columns)
+* octosql results are much slower than the other tools - Might be just a configuration issue, I've contacted octosql developers to pitch in.

-I would love to validate these results by having other people run the benchmark as well and send me emails with their results.
+I would love to validate these results by having other people run the benchmark as well and send me their results.

 If you're interested, follow the instructions and run the benchmark on your machine.
 After the benchmark is finished, send me the final results file, along with some details about your hardware, and i'll add it to the spreadsheet. <harelba@gmail.com>

+I've tried to make running the benchmark as seamless as possible, but there obviously might be errors/issues.
+Please contact me if you encounter any issue, or just open a ticket.

 # Benchmark
 This is an initial version of the benchmark, along with some results.
 The following is compared: